Losing your job can be a stressful and emotional experience—regardless of the circumstances.

 Your resume should be updated to include your most recent position, any new hard and transferable skills, and your achievements (including quantifiable metrics and impact) while in that role.

-The Teal Resume Builder can help you optimize the details of your most recent accomplishments and employment history.
+The Teal AI Resume Builder can help you optimize the details of your most recent accomplishments and employment history.
 And, with it, you can tailor your resume to the job description of the roles you apply to—a necessary step to stand out in today's competitive market.

-Tailoring your resume using specific keywords and language from a job description will help you land interviews for your next opportunity because you're giving hiring managers the details they're looking for.
+Tailoring your resume using specific ATS keywords and language from a job description will help you land interviews for your next opportunity because you're giving hiring managers the details they're looking for.
 Sign up for Teal for free today and give it a try!

-Use Teal's Resume Builder to quickly compare the skills and keywords in the job posting to those in your resume.
+Use Teal's AI Resume Builder to quickly compare the skills and keywords in the job posting to those in your resume.
 Make sure to add relevant experience to your customized resume and your application answers.

 LinkedIn is a valuable networking tool.
 And many hiring managers and recruiters use it to search for potential candidates.